-Because you can store issued shares on cancelled certificates, there are fields for both Net Shares and Total Shares.
+- the Total Shares and the Net Shares - note: because you can store issued shares on cancelled certificates, there are fields for both Net Shares and Total Shares.
 Total Shares represents the total number of shares that were recorded on the certificate originally.
-The Net Shares represents the amount of shares that are still currently recorded on a certificate.
+The Net Shares represents the amount of shares that are still currently recorded on a certificate;

 Manually Cancelling an Issued Certificate